leigao97/Ethos/README.md

     pip install -r requirements.txt
     ```

-3. To execute scripts for specific unlearning task, navigate to the corresponding folder and run the provided script.
+3. Navigate to the corresponding folder and run the provided script.
 For instance, to perform the toxification unlearning task for the OPT-1.3B model:
     ```
     cd toxification
     sh opt-1.3b.sh
     ```
 * These scripts first fine-tune the model on specific datasets to generate task vectors.
 They then produce a task vector for the unlearning purpose.
-Finally, the script evaluates the model's unlearning performance after incorporating the task vector.
-Please refer to the script for detailed commands.
+Finally, the scripts evaluate the model's unlearning performance after incorporating the task vector.
+Please refer to the scripts for detailed execution commands.
 * To run experiment on Llama model, make sure you have requested access in the official [Meta Llama-2](https://huggingface.co/meta-llama/Llama-2-7b-hf) webpage on HuggingFace and have logged into your HuggingFace account with the access token.

     `huggingface-cli login`